Frequently asked questions (FAQs)

 1. What is FRIS?

 FRIS (Friends of Researchers in the Indian Subcontinent) is an international charity based in London (UK).
 The purpose of this charity is to encourage and support research collaboration between biomedical researchers based in the Indian subcontinent and those based in the UK/EU.
-FRIS will aim to fund reciprocal trips of research faculties lasting for up to 3 months at a time, exchange of research technologies and materials.
+FRIS will aim to fund reciprocal trips of research faculties lasting up to 3 months at a time, exchange of research technologies and materials.
 FRIS will also arrange annual research meetings in the Indian subcontinent for researchers to meet and exchange ideas.
-In the long run, FRIS will aim to establish faculty/research positions in the UK/EU dedicated for collaboration with researchers of the Indian subcontinent.
+In the long run FRIS will aim to establish faculty/research positions in the UK/EU dedicated for collaboration with researchers of the Indian subcontinent.

 FRIS is a Charitable Incorporated Organisation (CIO) registered with the Charity Commission in England and Wales.
 Its registration number is 1204788.